draftverify/draftverify.com/index.md

 <section class="section">
   <div class="container">
     <div class="kicker">Beyond NA</div>
-    <h2 class="h2">Full-Tower Adoption</h2>
+    <h2 class="h2">Using the Same Backbone Across the Tower</h2>

     <p>
-      While the DraftVerify Standard exists to protect non-alcoholic draft, many operators extend the same identity and verification practices across their full tower for consistency and operational clarity.
-      The system is compatible with alcoholic beverages, though its global mandate remains centered on NA safety.
+      DraftVerify exists to protect non-alcoholic draft, but many operators extend the same tagging and verification pattern across all draft lines for clarity and control.
+The underlying system is compatible with alcoholic beverages, even as the global standard remains focused on NA safety.
     </p>

     <div style="margin-top:20px;">
-      <a class="btn ghost" href="{{ '/contact/' | relative_url }}">Ask About Full-Tower Solutions</a>
+      <a class="btn gold" href="{{ '/contact/' | relative_url }}">Ask About Full-Tower Adoption</a>
     </div>
   </div>
 </section>